Returns: What Are They?

 Dorotheus on Returns

 Dorotheus of Sidon gave some guidelines and aphorisms for the interpretation of transits “on the day on which that native was born” and “in the turning of the years”.
-These guidelines can be found in Chapter 1 of Book IV of his Carmen Astrologicum.
+These guidelines can be found in Book IV of his Carmen Astrologicum (#185-233 of Pingree trans.; Ch.
+4 of Dykes trans.).
 His approach focuses on planetary transits into specific natal houses, such as those occupied by certain natal planets.

 For a complete understanding of the guidelines given by Dorotheus, I urge the reader to pick up a copy of his work (click image below for best translation).
 It is essential reading in Hellenistic astrology, and one of the most influential astrological works of all time.
 Later Persian and European medieval astrology owes a great debt to Dorotheus.